Portugal Golden Visa vs Spain Golden Visa : Which one is better?

 Advantages of European Passport

-Residency programs in Europe allow investors to get a European passport.
-It is especially important for business people to have passports with higher prestige, quality and mobility.
+Residency programs in Europe allow investors to travel within the Schengen Area without a visa.
+It is especially important for business people who want to have higher mobility.
+Golden visa investors generally seek higher prestige, quality and mobility, and after a certain time of residence they plan to apply for naturalisation.
+This way, investor can become a European citizen, and obtain a European passport.
 European passports offer all these benefits to its holders.

 But which one is better?
 Spain Golden Visa or Portugal Golden Visa?

 Portugal Golden Visa as other European Visas, grants its holder visa-free access to the Schengen area.
 However, it requires residence for at least 7 days a year in Portugal to be able to renew the status.

 Portugal’s immigration program provides investors with 3 options of investment.
 The first form of investment is of real estate.
 In this option, the investor must buy property in the territory of the country for at least €500,000.
 The other variant, which is more affordable and is worth €350,000, is the purchase of objects with at least a 30-year history, for further restoration.

 Second form of investment is through government bonds.
 The candidate can invest funds in the national economy in the amount of equivalent or exceeding €1,000,000.

 Third and final option is to own business.
 For receiving residence, one can launch a company from the ground up.
 There are no limitations imposed on the type of business activity, but one is obliged to employ at least 10 Portuguese.